alf64/pc-qt-tools/README.md

 # pc-qt-tools
-Tools for PC written using Qt.
+A set of tools for PC, written in Qt.